 The Michigan Center for Materials Characterization, also known as (MC)2, is the University of Michigan’s facility dedicated to the micron and nanoscale imaging and analysis of materials.
 The center, housed in Building 22 of the North Campus Research Complex, provides state-of-the-art instruments, professional training, and in-depth education for students and other internal researchers, fellow academic institutions, and local industry.
 (MC)2 supports a diverse multi-disciplinary user base of more than 450 users from various colleges and departments, 100+ internal research groups, and over 20 non-academic companies.

-The center is also in the process of upgrading the camera on the JEOL 3100R05 microscope to facilitate in-situ imaging, fast acquisition video recording, and low-dose electron energy loss spectroscopy, by installing a Gatan K2 camera.
+The center has also upgraded the camera on the JEOL 3100R05 microscope to a Gatan K2, facilitating in-situ imaging, fast acquisition video recording, and low-dose electron energy loss spectroscopy.